-The Science of IVF: What to know about Alabama's 'extrauterine children' ruling
+The science of IVF: What to know about Alabama's 'extrauterine children' ruling

 That's important because IVF is very expensive.
 Feinberg says a typical IVF cycle can cost anywhere from $12,000 to $24,000, depending on where you go.
 And that doesn't include the costs of medications, which can cost thousands of dollars per cycle.

-By comparison, she says transferring a frozen embryo typically costs between $2,500 to $6,000 each time.
+By comparison, she says transferring a frozen embryo typically costs $2,500 to $6,000 each time.

 A handful of states mandate that employers provide infertility coverage, but most insurance policies do not cover the costs of IVF.
 Many people go into debt to achieve their dream of having children.